Arts & Entertainment Community

 Our day

-In true mom-life fashion, we headed for the restrooms first, then strolled down to the beach where Bainbridge Island sat across sparkling water.
+Then strolled down to the beach where we could see Bainbridge Island across the sparkling water.
 Greg found perfect skipping stones and soon had the kids trying to match his five- and six-skip throws.
-They’d flick their wrists like he did, then laugh when their rocks plunked down after one or two hops.
-(I’m not saying how many skips I got.)
+They’d flick their wrists like he did, but laugh when their rocks plunked down after one or two hops.
+(Notice I’m not saying how many skips I got.)

 Battery Mitchell